Bit-Developer/game-store-aspnet/README.md

 On Windows, open the project in Visual Studio, compile and run.
 Access http://localhost:5000/ in web browser, enjoy!

 # Portfolio
-Read portfolio [Online Game Store(ASP.NET)](http://jojozhuang.github.io/portfolio/game-store-aspnet/) to learn the main functions of this text compare tool.
+Read portfolio [Online Game Store(ASP.NET)](http://jojozhuang.github.io/portfolio/game-store-aspnet/) to learn the main functions of this online store application.